set-dc action manipulates Delivery Context Properties for the

 value attribute because

 value will always set a text value .
-The following code will not remove the
+The following code will not

 js element, but set its text value to the string